Pradeep-Deep14/Library-Management-Project/README.md

 WHERE REG_DATE >= CURRENT_DATE - INTERVAL '180 Days'
 ```

-Task 10. **List Employees with Their Branch Manager's Name and their branch details**:
+**Task 10.List Employees with Their Branch Manager's Name and their branch details**:

 ```sql
 SELECT E.*,